In today’s tutorial, we’ll see how to use Kernel Boot in Nitrux.

 sudo kboot -v: Displays the version of kboot.

-Using Kernels from Distrobox Containers
+Using Kernels from Distrobox containers

 Installing a Linux kernel on a Distrobox container and using it with Kernel Boot is possible.
-To do this, we need to create a container using Distrobox; it is highly recommended in this case to use a Debian-based container, as one of the differences between Linux distributions is module setups and configurations tailored to their specific system environments, e.g., initrd generation.
+To do this, we need to create a container using Distrobox.
+In this case, it is highly recommended to use a Debian-based container, as one of the differences between Linux distributions is module setups and configurations tailored to their specific system environments, e.g., initrd generation.

 • 🔰 Information: To learn how to manage software in Nitrux, see the tutorial about Software Management.

-distrobox-enter --name debian12-distrobox -- sudo apt install linux-image-amd64 linux-headers-amd64 dkms initramfs-tools
+distrobox enter -n debian-stable-distrobox -- sudo apt install linux-image-amd64 linux-headers-amd64 dkms initramfs-tools

 • 🔰 Information: Replace the version number of the files and directory accordingly; in the examples below, we installed the Debian kernel 6.4.0-1.